Drugs and the law

 Drug addiction

-Addiction is incredibly draining; physically, socially and financially.
-Those affected often feel isolated and because these are many different reasons as to why people develop an issue with drugs, it is easy to feel as though nobody will understand.
+Addiction is incredibly draining - physically, socially and financially.
+Those affected often feel isolated.
+There are many reasons people develop drug issues.
+So, it's easy to feel that nobody will understand.

 Often the most important step in getting help for addiction is speaking about the issue.
 There are a number or local services that are there to help you, whatever your issue is.